loscrossos/helper_comfyUI_accel/README.md

 # ComfyUI manual install (Windows Linux)

+## First install

+when first installing comfyUI you can set it right from the getgo. lets do it.

-1. Download `accelerated_270_312.txt` from my repository and put it in your comfyUI folder.
+1. Download `accelerated_270_312.txt` file from my repository and put it in your comfyUI folder.
 2. Open a terminal in your comfyUI directory.
-3. delete your old virtual environment (the ".venv" folder NOT the whole comfyUI directory!).
+3. Backup your old virtual environment (the ".venv" folder NOT the whole comfyUI directory!).
 We will recreate it.
+You will need to reinstall your node requirements afterwards if you had any.
+You can delete it if everything went right.

 4. Create and activate a python virtual environment